 The cathedral is known for its rare, rounded arches which line the nave leading to the ornate high altar.
 The Romanesque arches have unusual, carved Norman pillars supporting them.
 The overall look of the cathedral interior is very different from other British cathedrals.

 Don’t miss the atmospheric exterior cloisters.
 Walking around the cloisters feels like stepping back in time.
-Harry Potter fans may recognise the cloisters as they were used as part of the school grounds of Hogwarts in the Harry Potter movies.
+Harry Potter fans may recognize the cloisters as they were used as part of the school grounds of Hogwarts in the Harry Potter movies.

 Sinead Camplin blogs at Map Made Memories.